dwyl/phoenix-liveview-counter-tutorial/README.md

 ## How? 💻

-This tutorial takes you through all the steps to build and test a counter in Phoenix LiveView.
+This tutorial takes you through all the steps to build and test a counter in Phoenix LiveView. <br />
-It's a good idea to
+We always
-["begin with the end in mind"](https://en.wikipedia.org/wiki/The_7_Habits_of_Highly_Effective_People#2_-_Begin_with_the_end_in_mind) so we recommend running the _finished_ app on your machine _before_ you write any code.
+["begin with the end in mind"](https://en.wikipedia.org/wiki/The_7_Habits_of_Highly_Effective_People#2_-_Begin_with_the_end_in_mind) so we recommend running the _finished_ app on your machine _before_ writing any code.

-You can also try the version deployed to Heroku: https://live-view-counter.herokuapp.com
+> 💡 You can also try the version deployed to Heroku: https://live-view-counter.herokuapp.com

 <br />

-### Run the _Finished_ Counter App on your `localhost`
+### Run the _Finished_ Counter App on your `localhost` 🏃‍

 Before you attempt to _build_ the counter, we suggest that you clone and _run_